naddison36/tx2uml/README.md

 See a lot more call diagram examples with different options [here](./examples/README.md).

+There's also call diagram examples in the [Evolution of Uniswap](./examples/uniswap/README.md) examples.

 ## Value Transfer Diagrams

 ![Value transfer example](./examples/transfers/uniswapMKRRemove.svg)

 More value transfer diagram examples can be found [here](./examples/transfers/README.md).

+There's also value transfer diagram examples in the [Evolution of Uniswap](./examples/uniswap/README.md) examples.

 # Install